-1. Increasing iron intake
+Increase iron intake

-A person with reduced levels of hemoglobin may benefit from eating more iron-rich foods, such as:
+A person with low levels of hemoglobin may benefit from eating more iron-rich foods, such as:

 - nuts and seeds

-2. Increasing folate intake
+Increase folate intake

 Good sources of folate include: